ISRAEL—SPIRIT AND FLESH

 The expression “the whole house of Israel” (Ezekiel 37:11) or, as Paul put it, “all Israel”, refers to the good olive tree.
 The entire cultivated olive tree will come into glory as one whole, one Kingdom of God.

-And these all, having obtained a good report through faith, received not the promise: God having provided some better thing for us, that they without us should not be made perfect.
+God having provided something better for us, that they should not be made perfect apart from us.
 (Hebrews 11:39,40)

 The Spirit of Christ in Ezekiel described today’s condition of the tree of God, of the Body of Christ.